 Measurements

-The U.S. does not use the metric system, which is common in most other countries around the world.
+The U.S. does not use the metric system, which is common in most other countries worldwide.
 To learn more about the United States customary units, please see https://en.wikipedia.org/wiki/United_States_customary_units.

 Please also see our onboarding webpage at https://oiss.rice.edu/onboarding